octoai/apihandler/README.md

 Make sure you have all the basic steps of setup [listed here](https://github.com/octoai/octo.ai/wiki/Setup-Guide).
 Everything should be up and running.

-- Run `bundle exec unicorn -c config/unicorn.rb --daemonize` from the PROJECT_DIR
+- Run `bundle exec unicorn -c config/unicorn.rb --daemonize` from the PROJECT_DIR.
+This will start unicorn as a background process.
+If you want to run unicorn in foreground just drop the `--daemonize` part.
+The log files are located (by default) at `PROJECT_DIR/shared/log`.
+You should go through `config/unicorn.rb` to view/update these details.
 - It accepts `POST` on `/events` and `/update_push_token` with JSON params
 - It returns JSON response with the `eventId`.
 This `eventId` uniquely identifies the event across Octo.
 It can be used to trace an event.